Is learning a new language difficult and boring for you?

 This is good if sometimes you find native accents hard to recognize.
 In addition, since AI’s voice is slow and easy thus, it will encourage you to pronounce correctly.

 There is also a microphone icon.
 You can use this feature to record the sentence you see on the screen in your voice.
-If unsure, you can also play the original or AI audio to match it.
+You can also play the original or AI audio to match it if unsure.

 3. Learning through flashbacks

-You can click on any phrase or word in the video to get an instant translation.
+You can click on any phrase or word in the video for instant translation.
 And if you don’t understand, you can see its definition.
 This technique creates a simple approach and a fully immersive experience.

 The words, phrases, and slang you searched for are all available in one place as flashcards.
 So, you can go to this section and access all the content and words you are looking for together.

-You can learn, practice, or revise what you have learned through these flashcards.
+You can learn, practice, or revise your lessons through these flashcards.
 There are also quizzes, games, and word lists to gamify your study.

-By tracking your progress, you see where you stand.
-Also, knowing your current skills boosts your confidence and assists you in focusing on your weaknesses.
+By tracking your progress, you can see where you stand.
+Knowing your current skills boosts your confidence and assists you in focusing on your weaknesses.

 4. Podcasts

 Podcasts are a practical approach to learning a new language.
-Because you can listen on the go and encourage to speak from day 1.
-It also assists you in increasing your vocabulary power.
+Because you can listen on the go and be encouraged to speak from day 1, it also increases your vocabulary power.

 The Lingopie library now includes podcasts as part of its language-learning offerings.
-In addition, they are adding new episodes every week on various subjects to make it more helpful for you.
+In addition, new episodes are added every week on various subjects to make it more helpful.

-They have covered topics like yoga, crime, mysteries, journalism, education, horror, wellness and health, books, literature, etc.
+They have covered topics such as yoga, crime, mysteries, journalism, education, horror, wellness and health, books, and literature.

 5. One-to-One Tutor

 This pandemic gave rise to online language tutoring sessions.
-And to take advantage of this new trend, Lingopie introduced 1-on-1 face-to-face online teaching in various languages.
+Lingopie introduced 1-on-1 face-to-face online teaching in various languages to take advantage of this new trend.

-You can learn a language per your schedule and the teacher you are comfortable with on Lingopie.
+On Lingopie, you can learn a language according to your schedule and with the teacher you are comfortable with.
 Initially, they have limited instructors in a few selected languages.
 However, they intend to expand in the future.

-The tutors make their profiles and decide their own rates.
+The tutors create profiles and decide on rates.
 They also set the timing that suits them.
-Some also give the first class free or provide a discount.
-But not everyone does that.
+Some also give the first class free or provide a discount, but not everyone does that.

-As a tutor, you can apply for any language you teach.
+You can apply as a tutor for any language you teach.
 The Lingopie team manually verifies and approves educator profiles.

 Pros and Cons of Lingopie